Morocco Trains, the Easy Way

-Morocco's ONCF railway network connects the country's major cities efficiently and affordably.
-From the Al Boraq high-speed train to scenic cross-country routes, this guide covers routes, tickets, classes, station guides, and everything you need to travel Morocco by rail.
+From the Al Boraq high-speed line to scenic cross-country routes, this guide covers ONCF routes, tickets, classes, and station tips for travelling Morocco by rail.

 ONCF (Office National des Chemins de Fer) operates Morocco's railway system, connecting over 30 stations across the country's most visited cities.
 Train travel is comfortable, affordable, scenic, and avoids the stress of navigating Moroccan roads.